 ROPTLIB allows users to output parameters of the domain manifold and the solver.
-For example, the commands in Line 54 and Line 60 are used to output the parameters of Domain and RTRNewtonsolver respectively.
-The resulting parameters are given in Figures 6 and 7.
-The meanings of the names of the parameters can be found in the user manual of ROPTLIB [HAA16].
+For example, the commands in Line 36 and Line 41 are used to output the parameters of Domain and RTRNewtonsolver respectively.
+The resulting parameters can be found in the user manual [HAA16].